 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information that you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
 We may use your personal information to select you as part of a special target sample for market surveys.
 It is possible that surveys may be commissioned by commercial organisations and there may be incentives or rewards offered that have been funded by those organisations.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee will be payable.
-If you would like a copy of the information held on you please write to PFA Research Ltd., Tremough Innovation Centre, Tremough Campus, Penryn, Cornwall, TR10 9TA.
+You may request details of personal information which we hold about you under the Data Protection Act 1998 and the GDPR.
+If you would like a copy of the information held on you please contact the Data Protection Officer by email (firstname.lastname@example.org) or write to Data Protection Officer, PFA Research Ltd., Tremough Innovation Centre, Tremough Campus, Penryn, Cornwall, TR10 9TA.

 If you believe that any personal information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.